 In an October 1955 letter from Iva's mother to a relative, she wrote this update on family visits:

-Further heartache rocked Iva again in November 1956, when her son Frank passed away, of causes unknown.
+Further heartache rocked Iva again in November 1956, when her son Frank passed away after a tragic accident at work.

 Iva died at age 66 on June 7, 1965, after more than three decades as a widow.
 At the time, reported the Connellsville Daily Courier and Somerset Daily American, she was survived by 10 grandchildren and four great-grandchildren.
 She is buried beside her husband in Scullton.

 Son Franklin Bernard "Frank" Henry (1916?-1955) was born in about 1916 with the name "Willard F. Henry."

 He relocated to Ohio as a young man, where he obtained work in Akron with B.F.
 Goodrich Company.

 During World War II, he served as a machinist's mate in the U.S. Naval Reserve.